What Is Adverse Impact?

 A study in the International Journal of Selection and Assessment found that unstructured interviews were more frequently challenged in court than any other type of candidate selection device.

-Provide them with a sample rating and interview guide, and describe how they will use each in detail.
+Provide hiring managers with a sample rating and interview guide, and describe how they will use each in detail.
 Once they understand the principles, mock interviews are a great tool to practice this interview format.

 Send this in-depth guide to your hiring managers

-One approach is to make DEI training mandatory in addition to interview training or make it part of it.
+One approach is to make DEI training mandatory, either in addition to interview training or as part of it.
 DEI training teaches interviewers about a range of personal biases and how to avoid common pitfalls like making judgments based on intuition or selecting people based on cultural fit (which is a myth, according to TalentRise).

 Following a structured interview process closely is also a reliable way for interviewers to treat everyone the same way and assess based on job-relevant competencies.

-Explain why candidate experience is so important and share tips interviewers can use to make candidates more comfortable while staying within the bounds of the interview process.
+Hiring managers play a pivotal part throughout the hiring process, so recruitment training should also cover candidate experience.
+Explain why it is so important and share tips they can use to make candidates more comfortable while staying within the bounds of the interview process.

 Collect feedback from candidates after the interview